This is a walkthrough of Final Fantasy IX (FF9). As with any walkthrough, this document contains spoilers! It was developed for FFIX English

 Moonstone , Emerald and/or Diamond equiped.

-and it can be any number 0 to 9 and then the letters A - E. 0 is low, E is high.
-The second character is either M, P, X or A and represents
+number 0 to 9 and then the letters A - E. 0 is low, E is high.
+If you know hexidecimal, think like that.
+The second character is either M, P, X or A and

-attack type.
-M is magic, P is physical, X will attack the lowest of the defences and A will attack the lowest number on the card with the
+represents attack type.
+M is magic, P is physical, X will attack the lowest of the defences and A will attack the lowest number on the card with the highest on

-- Don't throw away week weapons.
-You'll be able to synth them into better ones.
-Also, there is a spot in the game where you'll need as
+- Don't sell your week weapons.
+You'll be able to synth them into better ones, and there is a spot in the game where you'll need a weapon with the lowest

 - There' an enemy called a "Gimme Cat" that wants you to give it a Diamond .
 If you do, you'll never see it again.
 I hate spoilers, but I